masterteam-ntua/master-team-website/_pages/admissions.md

         </ol>
         <h2 class="my-3">Selection Criteria</h2>
         <p>
-            We welcome students from all over the world and consider all applicants on an individual basis.
+            We welcome students from all over the world and consider all candidates on an individual basis.
 The admissions committee considers the totality of a candidate’s experience, skills, personality and potential, aiming for a diverse class of motivated students who can most benefit from and contribute to our rigorous curriculum.
         </p>